-- 1. Law Enforcement Records and Criminal History - 2.
-Plea Agreement details - 3.
-Medical Records, including drug, alcohol, behavioral health and other relevant health records. - a.
+- 3. Medical Records, including drug, alcohol, behavioral health and other relevant health records. - a.
 To determine eligibility, ensure continuity of care, and to assess the personal treatment plan, records will be requested from your current primary care provider and/or other medical specialists. - 4.
 VIS Evaluation Screening Data and Results. - 5.
 Meeting Compliance, Assessment Results, and Treatment Provider Compliance Letters. - 6.
 General Case Management Information/Impressions. - 7.
 Urinalysis and Other Test Results. - 8.
 Attendance and compliance to treatment with external agencies providing prescribed treatment/services.